 Heart Failure with Preserved Ejection Fraction

-The clinical significance of atrial systole in HFpEF is seen particularly in patients with concomitant AF and HFpEF where the loss of “atrial kick” can impact patient functional status as well as adversely affect long-term clinical outcomes.
+Heart failure with preserved ejection fraction is especially harmful in patients with concurrent atrial arrhythmias, as there is no ability to overcome the loss of compliance in the left ventricle.
 Loss of atrial systole has been shown to decrease cardiac output by up to 20% to 30% and is of significance, particularly in diastolic dysfunction.
-Forward flow and contractility improve with the restoration of sinus rhythm, as evidenced by hemodynamic improvement in HF patients with rhythm control.
+Forward flow and contractility improve with the restoration of sinus rhythm, as evidenced by hemodynamic improvement in heart failure patients with rhythm control.